 Interested students apply online by filling out a questionnaire and submitting 2-3 work samples.
-The deadline to apply for the 2018/19 season is September 28, 2018.
-Please note that interviews of successful applicants will be held on October 4, 2018, and classes begin on October 11, 2018.
+The application deadline for the 2019-20 school year is Saturday, September 28, 2019 at 4:00pm.
+Apply here.

 "Growing up and going to school in Queens, I felt that the “art world” was a distant creature who I, a teenager, could not interact with.
 I feel now that I was sheltered, but the CUE Teen Collective introduced me to the gallery scene in Chelsea as well as a world of individuals and institutions in the art world that furthered my interest to work in the art world and showed me opportunities to get my feet in the door.
 The CUE Teen Collective was an amazing program and a very rewarding experience that sharpened my goals as an artist as well as an art student.
 This program also introduced me to many talented artists and admirable people in the art world who inspire me as an artist as well as a person deeply interested in curating or working in galleries. [...]
 I am really proud of the work I got to do in this exhibition, and am forever thankful to the CUE Teen Collective for giving me insight into the art world that I want to work in as well as insight into my own art process."

 "This has been an amazing, fun, and educational experience!
 I am so grateful.
 Immersing myself in the art world has taught me a bit about how it functions.
 This makes it easier to talk to fellow artists, curators, etc., which I think is the most valuable skill in the art world besides actually making art."